We may earn affiliate commissions for the recommended products. Learn more.

 Phone support❌ No

 I tried visiting KeePass’ support page to find additional information but was immediately overwhelmed by the site’s scale.
-The old-school interface (which isn’t mobile-friendly) did not make the overall search easier.
+The old-school interface (which isn’t mobile-friendly) did not make the search any easier.
+Modernizing could definitely help users navigate it easier.

 KeePass support center